Woodman718/FixCaps/README.md

 https://doi.org/10.1109/ACCESS.2022.318122

-【Note：】Here's a trick.
+Note：Here's a trick.
 Changing "308" to "310" or "312" in the test data augment "transforms.  resize ((308,308))" boost up approximately 0.5% accuracy when testing.

 #Results
 1. The accuracy is evaluated on the test set by using different LKC(large-kernel convolution).